 Although thirdhand smoke has drastically decreased in public places where smoking and vaping is banned, like workplaces and restaurants, we aren’t free from risk.
 Protect yourself and your family from the dangers of thirdhand smoke.
 Do not allow smoking or vaping we live, work, and play completely tobacco-free.

-Everyone should have the opportunity to live in a smoke-free home.
+Everyone should have the opportunity to live in a smokefree home.
 Before renting an apartment or home, ask the landlord if the previous tenants ever smoked or vaped inside.
 Homebuyers should also ask if any prior residents ever smoked in the home before purchasing to avoid thirdhand smoke residue.
-To learn more about how you can protect your family, home, or your investments download the free resource guide.
+To learn more about how you can protect your family, home, or your investments view these tips.